sap-tutorials/Tutorials/tutorials/abap-environment-rfc-custom-entity/abap-environment-rfc-custom-entity.md

 author_profile: https://github.com/julieplummer20
 ---

-# Get Data from a Remote System Using a Custom Entity
+# Call a Remote Function Module (RFC) and Get Data Using a Custom Entity
 <!-- description --> Get data from an on-Premise System Using RFC, by Implementing a Custom Entity in ABAP Environment

 ## Prerequisites